Azure/azure-quickstart-templates/301-jenkins-vmss-blue-green/README.md

    1. Verify the test endpoint works as expected.
    1. Reset test endpoint to avoid conflict.

-      **Note**: Azure Load Balancer requires the (backend pool, port, protocol) combination to be unique amond all the rules in the same load balancer.
+      **Note**: Azure Load Balancer requires the (backend pool, port, protocol) combination to be unique among all the rules in the same load balancer.
 We need to update the test endpoint later before we switch the service routing to avoid conflict.

    1. Switch the load balancer routing to route the traffic to the updated inactive environment.